tacman/msgphp/docs/ddd/entities.md

 - `isConfirmed(): bool`
 - `confirm(): void`
     - `confirmationToken` is unset
-    - `confirmatedAt` is set to current datetime
+    - `confirmatedAt` is set to the current datetime

 ### `CanBeEnabled`

-Provides ability to toggle an entity availability state.
+Provides ability to toggle an entity its availability state.

 - Inherits from `EnabledField`
 - `enable(): void`
 - `disable(): void`
+2